spike/CompetitiveProgramming/resources/README.md

 ### Tools I use for Our Algorithms Meetup

 Leetcode Video Solutions - This Chrome extension overlays a tab with related youtube videos on top of each leetcode problem.
 You do not need Leetcode Premium to use this.
 This extension is **free**.
-It's a must if you do leetcode problems.
+It's a MUST if you do leetcode problems because it saves you from having to open youtube and search for the particular problem you're on.
+It does all of this for you automatically.

 https://chrome.google.com/webstore/detail/leetcode-video-solutions/ilnmgkahgjdpkoliooildngldmilhelm